 Do you have difficulty chewing, eating, drinking or swallowing?

 Do you feel like food or drink goes “down the wrong way”?

 Do you often cough while eating or drinking?

 Do you have regular chest infections?

 These can be signs of a swallowing impairment.

 Dysphagia (difficulty swallowing) ficAny difficulty with the process of eating or drinking and may include difficulty with chewing, starting a swallow, clearing food or drink from your mouth or throat, or discomfort when swallowing.

 Coughing, gagging or choking whilst eating and/or drinking

 Feeling like food, drink and/or saliva is going down the wrong way

-How Speech Pathologist’s at Better Rehab can assist your swallow safety:
+Speech Pathologist’s at Better Rehab can assist your swallowing safety by: